-It is my pleasure to present Rössing Uranium’s Report to Stakeholders 2015.
-This report explains our business and our approach to what we do.
-It outlines how we performed in the past year, measured against our key drivers.
+Welcome to Rössing Uranium’s report to stakeholders for 2022.
+This report explains our mining operations and the approach we take in what we do.
+It also outlines how we performed in 2022 as measured against our key drivers.

 The year 2022 was indeed a busy one for Rössing Uranium, with focus being on finalising the Life-of-Mine Extension (LoME) feasibility study.
 A highlight for Rössing in 2022 was the commissioning of the mine’s new water reservoirs.
 These reservoirs provide an additional 60,000 cubic meters of storage capacity, which enables us to continue operating during periods of high sulphur bloom in the Atlantic ocean, resulting in fresh water supply interruptions due to the stoppage of the Orano desalination plant during these periods.
 This has happened on several occasions in 2022 and the project has already paid back the money spent on them, due to our ability to continue with production during these times.

 Production in 2022 was lower when compared to 2021.
 A total of 16.6 million tonnes was mined, compared to 20.7 million tonnes in 2021, with waste and low grade ore totalling 7.4 million tonnes.
 The lower mining volume was due to the stripping ratio of waste to ore reducing as we move deeper into the pit.
 9.0 million tonnes of ore was milled, compared to: 9.6 million tonnes milled in 2021.
 A total of 2 659 metric tonnes uranium oxide was produced, compared to 2,882 metric tonnes in 2021.
 Total revenue earned amounted to N$4.84 billion, compared to N$4.26 billion in 2021, with net profit after tax from normal operations of N$840 million, compared to N$193 million in 2021.
 An interim dividend of N$49.7 million was declared and paid.